Skip to main content

 To the applications

 You can apply for care leave benefit online or by submitting a paper application by post.
 The application must be submitted to the Styrian regional office, which handles all cases from across Austria.
 The following links will take you to the applications.
-A checklist for applying for a care leave allowance serves as an aid for completing the application;
+The checklist for applying for a care leave allowance provides a helpful guide for completing the application:

-Checklist for applying for care leave allowance - BMSGPK
+Checklist for applying for care leave allowance - BMASGPK

 Care leave/part-time care leave - application for care leave allowance